jpomfret/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Update-Help.md

 You can use the **Module** parameter to update help files for a particular module.
 Use the **UICulture** parameter to download help files in multiple languages and locales.

-You can use `Update-Help` on computers that aren't connected to the internet.
+You can't use `Update-Help` on computers that aren't connected to the internet.
 Use the `Save-Help` cmdlet to download help files from the internet and save them in a file system location, such as a shared folder or file system directory.
 Then use the **SourcePath** parameter of `Update-Help` to download the updated help files from a file system location and install them on the computer.